aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 It’s about time I got out of that cookie.

-Last update: Sat Nov 23 05:08:25 2024
+Last update: Sun Nov 24 05:08:15 2024

 ### Let's play! 🎮